demidov91/voice/README.md

 ## Estimated final results.

 Turnout should be estimated separately after analyzis of Zubr data.
 After finding out turnout for each area/region trustworthy relative resuts per each poll station can be obtained.
-But so far considering 75% turnout through the country (vs 84% officially):
+But **so far** considering 75% turnout through the country (vs 84% officially) and 60% turnout in Minsk (vs 67% officially):

-Lukashenko - 64%
+Lukashenko - 64% (31% in Minsk)

-Tsikhanouskaya - 27%
+Tsikhanouskaya - 27% (53% in Minsk)

-Against everyone - 4%
+Against everyone - 4% (8% in Minsk)

 Dmitriyev, Cherechen, Kanopatskaja - 5% in toatal